apache/apisix/docs/en/latest/tutorials/websocket-authentication.md

 #
 -->

-Apache APISIX supports [WebSocket](https://en.wikipedia.org/wiki/WebSocket) traffic, but the WebSocket protocal doesn't handle authentication.
-This artical guides you on how to configure authentication for WebSocket connections.
+Apache APISIX supports [WebSocket](https://en.wikipedia.org/wiki/WebSocket) traffic, but the WebSocket protocol doesn't handle authentication.
+This article guides you on how to configure authentication for WebSocket connections.

-## WebSocket Protocal
+## WebSocket Protocol

 To establish a WebSocket connection, the client sends a WebSocket **handshake** request, for which the server returns a WebSocket handshake response, see below: